puzzle/ops-techlab-rancher/labs/36_persistentstorage.md

 ## Mount the volume inside a pod

 You can now create a new Pod and mount the volume.
 Create a new Deployment inside your default Namespace.
 Give it a name `test` and use the `busybox` container image.
 You can now select the already existing PVC under Volumes ("Add Volume" / "Use existing persistent volume") and select the previusly created PVC.
 You can mount the volume at `/mnt`.
-Launch de deployment and open a shell from the newly created pod to verify the mountpoint (e.g. `du -h`).
+Launch de deployment and open a shell from the newly created pod to verify the mountpoint (e.g. `df -h`).

 ![Add Volume](../resources/images/mountvolume.png)